estuary/flow/site/docs/concepts/advanced/logs-stats.md

 they store information about events that occur at runtime.
 They’re distinct from [recovery logs](./shards.md#recovery-logs), which track the state of various task shards.

-Regardless of how many Flow catalogs your organization has, all logs are stored in the same collection, which is read-only and [logically partitioned](./projections.md#logical-partitions) on [tasks](../README.md#tasks).
+Regardless of how many Data Flows your organization has, all logs are stored in the same collection, which is read-only and [logically partitioned](./projections.md#logical-partitions) on [tasks](../README.md#tasks).
-Logs are collected from events that occur within the Flow runtime, as well as the capture and materialization [connectors](../connectors.md) your catalog is using.
+Logs are collected from events that occur within the Flow runtime, as well as the capture and materialization [connectors](../connectors.md) your Data Flow is using.

 ### Log level